This is a detailled guide to the five best calanques south-east of Marseille, based on beauty, accessibility and the range of facilities on offer.

 The wine list features expensive bottled items but a decent house wine is available, off-menu, by the glass.
 Don't worry if the outdoor terrace is full, there's a charming, secluded second courtyard tucked away at the back.

 3. Sormiou is one of Marseille's best-known calanques.
-You get to it by car through built-up suburbs and it's a real shock suddenly to enter the wilderness and, when driving back through apparently isolated countryside, to come across the sprawling metropolis on the horizon.
+You get to it by car through built-up suburbs and it's a real surprise suddenly to enter the wilderness.
+And, after driving back through apparently isolated countryside, it's just as much of a shock when you come across the sprawling metropolis on the horizon.

-A reservation at Le Château has the benefit of enabling you to enter the calanque by car even in the height of summer.
+A reservation at Le Château has the benefit of enabling you to enter the calanque by car, even in summer.

 How to get to Sormiou: Drive south out of Marseille along the coast and turn inland at the roundabout by Bonneveine beach and cross the next couple of roundabouts.
 From then on, Sormiou is very well signposted.
 After the entrance to the calanque, a single-track road winds through the pine forest which thins quickly into garrigue (scrubland).